alykes/git-ref/config/readme.md

+###  Git Config Command

+The section below details some of the common uses of git config

-### git configuration variables and order of precedence
+- #### git configuration variables and order of precedence

 | Scope        | Description  | Precedence (1 Highest)|
 |--------------|--------------|--|